kicheolkim/RNAseq_FullTx/README.md

 -----
-By Kicheol Kim (August 2019 updated)
+By Kicheol Kim (September 2019 updated)